-Relief for Uddhav: Declare polls for 9 council seats, Guv to EC
+Day after Uddhav’s call to PM, Guv asks EC to declare polls for 9 council seats

+Mumbai, Apr 30: The Election Commission is likely to discuss on Friday demands for holding legislative council polls in Maharashtra which were deferred due to the spread of the coronavirus.

+Maharashtra Chief Minister Uddhav Thackeray who was sworn in on November 28 last year, has time till May 27 to get elected to the state legislature, failing which he will have to step down.

-Mumbai, Apr 30: Maharashtra Governor Bhagat Singh Koshyari on Thursday has requested the Election Commission of India to declare elections to the 9 vacant seats of the Maharashtra Legislative Council "at the earliest."
+Maharashtra Governor Bhagat Singh Koshyari on Thursday has requested the Election Commission of India to declare elections to the 9 vacant seats of the Maharashtra Legislative Council "at the earliest."

 Press Release pic.twitter.com/OaEMcXnKny— Governor of Maharashtra (@maha_governor) April 30, 2020